gaarutyunov/savn-project/README.md

-# Community detection in large open source project
+# Community detection in large open source projects

 For more information see [notebook](Arutyunov_source.ipynb)